-This Is The Trump Administration's Plan For Dealing With Russia
+The Trump Administration Has A New Plan For Dealing With Russia

 "Putin will deliver nothing on Syria or North Korea and this will allow Tillerson to show Trump he tried,” said Carafano.
 "It's not a reset because we are not giving away the farm at the front end to get nothing in return.”

-A key difference from the Obama-era strategy is the Tillerson framework does not expressly commit to building up the "resilience" of Russian neighbors.
-Obama’s strategy, drafted by his White House senior director for Russia Celeste Wallander, pledged to make Eastern and Central European countries more “resilient against Russian tactics” through various democracy-building programs and the development of NATO’s Very High Readiness Joint Task Force, which first deployed in June 2015 for a NATO exercise in Poland.
+A key difference from the Obama-era strategy is that the Tillerson framework does not expressly commit to building up the "resilience" of Russian neighbors.
+Obama’s strategy, drafted by his White House senior director for Russia, Celeste Wallander, pledged to make Eastern and Central European countries more “resilient against Russian tactics” through various democracy-building programs and the development of NATO’s Very High Readiness Joint Task Force, which first deployed in June 2015 for a NATO exercise in Poland.

-When asked about the omission, a State Department spokesperson said US support for Eastern Europe will remain in place even if it isn’t explicitly stated in the framework.
+When asked about the omission, a State Department spokesperson said US support for Eastern Europe will remain in place, even if it isn’t explicitly stated in the framework.
 She pointed to Tillerson’s remarks during a Senate budget hearing last week pledging to maintain a “particular emphasis on the countries that we see in Europe that are most at risk of Russian interference.”

-Tillerson’s reassurances were met with skepticism last week, when lawmakers including Republican Sen. Lindsey Graham questioned his budget proposal, which cuts US assistance to several countries in Russia’s sphere of influence.
+Tillerson’s reassurances were met with skepticism last week, when lawmakers including Republican Sen. Lindsey Graham questioned his budget proposal, which would cut US assistance to several countries in Russia’s sphere of influence.
 “What do we tell our friends in Georgia about reducing their aid about 66% given the threats they faced?”
 Graham said.

 Tillerson said the goal of US aid programs has never been to provide assistance to US allies indefinitely.